-The government-wide financial statements include only the School itself, which is a component unit of the Miami-Dade County School Board.
+The government-wide financial statements include only the School itself.
 The School Board of Miami-Dade County, Florida includes the operations of the School in their operational results.

 The government-wide financial statements can be found on pages 9 and 10 of this report.